Workflow Reference¶

 baseline: true

-include_flow_details: false # cost_distribution
+include_flow_details: false # cost_distribution per flow

-include_min_cut: false # min-cut edges list
+include_min_cut: false # per-flow min-cut edge list

 TrafficMatrixPlacement¶